quinn2liu/leetcode-notes/Trees.md

 Remember from above, we can check whether 2 binary trees are equal using the following algorithm:

     def isSameTree(self, p: Optional[TreeNode], q: Optional[TreeNode]) -> bool:
+        # reached base case (have traversed the trees to their ends, or leaves)
         if not p and not q:
             return True

+        # these nodes are equivalent, so we recurse the subtrees
         if (p and q) and (p.val == q.vall):
             return isSameTree(p.left, q.left) and isSameTree(p.right, q.right)

+        # p and q are not equivalent nodes, so not same tree
         return False

 Next, we need to traverse the root tree so that at each node, we check if the the resulting subtrees are equal.
 This is how we traverse the `root`: